Traben-0/Entity_Model_Features/FEATURES.md

 - Sprites are not currently supported
 - Non-CEM features.
 EMF only supports OptiFine CEM.
 For other features you will need other mods, like ETF which supports OptiFine random and emissive entity textures.
 - possibly more that I've forgotten to mention at this time, let me know if you find something that doesn't work and isn't listed here :)

+# Known Bugs

+These issues are known and do not need to be reported

+- 1.19 block entities on FORGE are not synced between variants. chest variants, enchanting_book, shulker_boxes, and lectern_book will not be the correct model all the time.